ichard26/ichard26.github.io/content/blog/2022-12-18-please-test-black-23.1a1.md

 <!-- 18 -->

-There's actually two problems in the "before" output:
+There are actually two problems in the "before" output:

 - The `zero(one,).two(three,).four(five,)` chain should be fully exploded
-- The magic trailing comma in `refresh_token()`'s dictionary is being ignored
+- The magic trailing comma in the dictionary in `refresh_token()` is being ignored

 **Source:**